serato/sso-auth-request/README.md

-# sso-auth-request
+# SSO Auth Requests

-PHP library for handling SSO authorisation requests
+A PHP library for handling authorisation requests to the Serato SSO service.